-The success of the development of the small grain value chain that fully integrates smallholder, small grain farmers' concerns will depend on the policy environment and the institutional framework within which the value chain develops.
-There have been some efforts and strategies that have promoted the involvement of smallholder, small grain farmers in the small grain value chain.
-The efforts have met with limited success, partly because policies in place have not adequately promoted effective participation of smallholder, small grain farmers in the small grain value chain because of a lack of framework or strategy for supporting farmers' empowerment.
-Consequently, there has been a piecemeal approach to the small grain value chain development that incorporates smallholder, small grain farmers' concerns.
-While the Ministry of Agriculture has developed a smallholder strategy for the agricultural sector, it does not seem to have any links between this strategy and the other value chain nodes that are outside its mandate.
-Value chain development requires that strong linkages be forged between the producers, public sector (other government ministries) and private sector.
+The success of the development of the small grain value chain that fully integrates smallholder small grain farmers' concerns will depend on the policy environment and the institutional framework within which the value chain develops.
+There have been some efforts and strategies that have promoted the involvement of smallholder small grain farmers in the small grain value chain.
+The efforts have met with limited success partly because policies in place have not been able to adequately promote effective participation of smallholder small grain value chain because there is no framework or strategy for intervening in support of farmers' empowerment.
+As a consequence, there has been a piecemeal approach to the small grain value chain development that incorporates smallholder small grain farmers' concerns.
+While the Ministry of Agriculture, has developed a smallholder strategy for agricultural sector, it does not seem to be having any links between this strategy and the other value chain nodes that are outside the mandate of the Ministry.
+Value chain development requires that strong linkages be forged between producers, public sector (other government ministries) and private sector.
 Currently, there is no framework that links these ministries to develop a well-integrated small grain value chain.

-Results show that there is no policy that is inclined to small grain value chains, from input supply all the way to the marketing of the grain.
-Policy inclined to small grain production is still in draft stage.
-If these are promoted, no doubt, higher yields will be improved leading to food and nutrition security.
-This will in turn ensure that farmers are resilient.
+Results show that there is no policy that is inclined to small grain value chain from input supply all the way to marketing of the grain.
+Policy inclined to small grain production is still on draft stage.
+If these are promoted no doubt higher yields will be improved leading to food and nutrition security.
+This will in turn ensure farmers are resilient.